cksystemsgroup/ACDC/README.md

 ## Compiling ACDC
 * Use a recent version of gcc.
 ACDC is known to work with gcc 4.6.3 on Linux x86-64
+* You need a recent version of gnuplot and epstopdf to greate the plots
 * Run ./install-deps.sh to install Gyp
 * You need to put the allocator libraries in the allocators sub directory of acdc.
-Check and run the install\_allocators.sh scripts for some default allocators
+Check and run the install-allocators.sh scripts for some default allocators
 * To create the Makefiles run: ./build/gyp/gyp --depth=. acdc.gyp
 * Build acdc with: BUILDTYPE=Release make
 * add the allocators directory to your library path, e.g., export LD\_LIBRARY\_PATH=./allocators
 * run e.g. LD\_PRELPOAD=./allocators/some-allocator-lib.so ./out/Release/acdc -h for usage information

-## Running ACDC

-The scripts sub directory provides example experiments using ACDC.
-The scripts use bash and bc to collect measurement data and gnuplot to produce graphs.
+* copy and edit the experiment definitions in sample.sh in the experiments directory.
+* run an experiment using: ./scripts/run\_acdc.sh experiments/[your-config].sh

 ## License